i2group/analyze/documentation/developer_essentials_deploying.md

 3. Click **Browse** at the top of the window, and then select the `C:\IBM\i2analyze\SDK\sdk-projects\i2analyze-toolkit-libraries` directory.
 4. Click **Finish** to complete the import process.

-If IBM Java is not the default JRE on your computer, then you must configure it as the default JRE.
+The i2 Analyze application uses Oracle Java 8, and the Oracle JRE is installed by the i2 Analyze deployment toolkit.
+If the JRE that is installed by the toolkit is not the default JRE in your environment, then you can configure it as the default JRE.
 If you are using Eclipse, configure the default JRE by completing the following instructions.

 1. In the Preferences window, click **Java** &gt; **Installed JREs** &gt; **Add** to open the Add JRE window.
-2. Use the Add JRE window to add a **Standard VM** named **IBM Java**.
+2. Use the Add JRE window to add a **Standard VM** named **Toolkit Java**.
 The home directory for this JRE is `C:\IBM\i2analyze\deploy\java`.
-3. Select the check box that makes IBM Java the default JRE in Eclipse.
+3. Select the check box that makes **Toolkit Java** the default JRE in Eclipse.

 **Parent topic:** <a href="developer_essentials_welcome.md" class="link" title="IBM i2 Analyze Developer Essentials contains tools, libraries, and examples that enable development and deployment of custom extensions to i2 Analyze.
 Developer Essentials also includes API documentation and guides to deploying the software and the example projects.">IBM i2 Analyze Developer Essentials</a>